MicroPython is developed using git for source code management, and the master repository can be found on GitHub at github.com/micropython/micropython.

-Daily snapshots of the GitHub repository are available from this server:
+Daily snapshots of the GitHub repository (not including submodules) are available from this server:

 The following files are firmware for the WiPy.
 The zip file contains mcuimg.bin which should be copied via ftp to the /flash/sys directory on the WiPy.